Tajmirul/devsLink/README.md

 - See hover and focus states for all interactive elements on the page
 - Save details to a database (build the project as a full-stack app)
 - Create an account and log in (add user authentication to the full-stack app)

-***Note: Please login and checkout the editor which is the most challenging part of the application*** You can login using this credentials: username is `john`, password is `12345678`

 ## Project Setup